From Physics 111-Lab Wiki

 Course Material Fee

 To off set the cost of expendable items of the Physics 111-Lab course, students of the Physics 111-Lab must pay a Course Materials Fee (CMF) of $115.00.
 CMF is a kind of fees approved under the authorities contained in the policies of the Office of the President (October 2009) and the Berkeley Campus (October 2009).
 The fees are assessed after the fifth week of classes in Fall and Spring, and will be included in the students' CARS (Campus Accounts Receivables System) statements.
-The Physics Department may grant fee waivers based on demonstrable financial need.
-The appeal process for a refund of the CMF is to contact Claudia Trujillo, in student services, to demonstrate a financial need.

 The goal of the advanced lab is to become familiar with experimental physics research.
 It is a test run as an experimental physicist with all responsibilities.
 This includes learning how to conduct meaningful experiments, mastering important experimental instrumentation and methods, analyzing data, drawing meaningful conclusions from them and presenting your results in a succinct manner.
 For this, you will conduct four experiments and one error-analysis exercise.
+Every student must complete the Optical Pumping experiment, then you can choose from 19 other experiment in the lab.

 Note that there is NO eating or drinking in the 111-Lab anywhere, except in rooms 282 & 286 LeConte on the benches with the BLUE Stripe around it.
 Thank You from the Staff.